idyllize/KickRokuApp/README.md

 This application is an **independent project** and is not officially affiliated with, endorsed by, or connected to Kick.com or Amazon (Roku).
 Users are responsible for complying with Kick.com's Terms of Service and any applicable local laws when using this application.

 ### Privacy Policy
 This application does not collect, store, or transmit any personal user data.
 All streaming content is provided directly from Kick.com's servers to your Roku device.
+Chat messages are displayed but not stored locally.

 ## 🙏 Acknowledgments